moby/moby/docs/sources/use/basics.rst

    # Download a base image
    docker -H :5555 pull base

-You can use multiple -H, for exemple, if you want to listen on both tcp and a unix socket
+You can use multiple -H, for example, if you want to listen on both tcp and a unix socket

 .. code-block:: bash